Make money make sense

 Source: CASS.
 Switches made outside CASS are not included.

-Nationwide came out on top for switches between April and June 2025, adding 54,347 customers during this period.
+Which?
+Recommended Provider Nationwide came out on top for switches between July and September 2025, adding 56,745 customers overall, and losing 15,295.
 Its switching offer, as well as its Fairer Share bonus scheme, may have played a role in attracting new account holders.

 Which?
-Recommended Provider Monzo followed, with 8,246 more customers.
+Recommended Provider Monzo followed, with 9,934 more net customers.
 Although the app-based bank doesn’t often run switching incentives, it continues to be a popular choice.
+This was the third quarter in a row that Monzo featured in the top three.

 While some banks saw strong gains, others lost thousands of customers over the same period.